iocfinc/100DaysOfML/Logs.md

 > unlabeled examples: {features, ?}: (x, ?)
 Once we have trained the model from labeled data, we can now input an unlabeled data to the model and know the label of the data.

-**Models** are what deines the relationship between features and labels.
-Think of it as the blackbox between the input and output:smile:.
+**Models** are what defines the relationship between features and labels.
+Think of it as the black box between the input and output:smile:.
 It is here that the relationships and connections are built and reinforced with data.
 There are *two* phases for a model to go through:

 * First is obviously **Training** the model or the model **Creation**.
 This is where the model *crunches* the data and starts building the relationship web inside it.
 The vector of features and label are inputs initially in this phase so that the model can build relationships.
 * After the training comes the **Inference** phase.
 Obviously we want to use our trained model to predict or infer from new unlabeled data a possible label.
 This is where the value of training comes forward.
-The more data you have the better your model becomes and the better your model becomes obviously would yeild a more accurate **inference**.
+The more data you have the better your model becomes and the better your model becomes obviously would yield a more accurate **inference**.

 What is the difference between **Regression** and **Classification**?
 A **classification** model predicts discrete values.
 The example was that a classification model would predict if an email is "Spam" or "Not spam", it can predict the breed of a dog "German Shepherd" "Bulldog" "Boxer" etc.